Healthy Homes Assessment Paremata

 Rental Property Home Assessments Paremata

-Rental property areas affected through Health Homes Standards.
-Healthy Homes Standard in Paremata include each:
+Property rental areas that are affected by the Healthy Homes Standards in Paremata include each:

 • Bedrooms